Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data

-Similar to \cite{hassan2011semantic}, we include a normalization factor as the cosine measure gives low scores for highly related terms due to their concept vectors sparsity.
+Similar to \citet{hassan2011semantic}, we include a normalization factor as the cosine measure gives low scores for highly related terms due to the sparsity of their concept vectors.
 Other approaches for dealing with vector sparsity worth exploring in the future \cite{songunsupervised}.
-Using , the final relatedness score will be adjusted as in equation 6:
+Using , the final relatedness score will be adjusted as in equation 8: